 Reduced water consumption by converting the grass lawn in the front of our school to a drought-tolerant native garden.
 (This was a project spearheaded by first grade students in 2016.
 The garden is now a Certified Wildlife Habitat and provides a rich, healthy habitat for pollinators.)

-Added an aquaponics system to the garden, which shows nutrient cycles and a different non-soil based gardening practice.
+Added an aquaponics system to the garden, which shows nutrient cycles and non-soil based gardening practice.

 Added a chicken care program to the school garden.

 Taught the students and parents how to compost food waste that is being generated at our school.
 (Grant funding provided two large compost bins in our school garden.)